ibm-cloud-architecture/refarch-integration/docs/journey/README.md

 * MQ lift and shift
 We are presenting some [simple implementation](https://github.com/ibm-cloud-architecture/refarch-mq-messaging) using MQ on premise with Message Driven Bean deployed on WAS and a lift and shift path to [MQ on IBM Cloud](https://www.ibm.com/cloud/mq) in [this note]()
 The benefits to run MQ on cloud is that you keep your skill set but use cloud speed to:

-  * Create queue manager in minute
+  * Create queue manager in minute.
-  * Get product upgrade and patch done by IBM
+  * Get product upgrade and patch done by IBM.
   * Pay as you use.
   * Integrate with MQ manager on premise.